Custom Downspout Funnels, Leaderheads, or Scuppers Details Page

 Lead Time

-In recent past we were not terribly booked out, but this Internet exposure has gotten us a lot of attention and we are likely to be booked out several months with projects before we could begin the actual fabrication of your project, after we had locked down all the details and received your deposit.
-So be prepare to hear we will not be able to deliver your custom project in short order.
-We currently have no employees to speed up production, so it is simply on a first come - first serve basis.
-We insist on a half down deposit, so that you are locked in and cannot be shuffled over by a more lucrative offer.
+This Internet exposure has gotten me a lot of attention and I'm likely to be booked out several months with projects before I could begin the actual fabrication of your project after we've locked down all the details and received your deposit.
+So be prepare that I will not be able to deliver your custom project in short order.
+It's simply on a first come - first serve basis.
+I insist on at least a half down deposit, so that you are locked in my schedule, and cannot be shuffled over by a more lucrative offer.

-We have no control of the shipping time, other than to charge you a lot more for 2 day, or over night shipment, which can cost more than the custom copper fabrication.
-Most of these ground shipments have not been taking more than a week, so it hardly seems worth the cost of moving such large projects a few days sooner.
-We have rarely had had a client who was willing to pay that much for Express Shipping.
+I have no control of the shipping time, other than to charge you a lot more for 2 day or over night shipment, which can cost more than the custom copper fabrication.
+Most of these ground shipments have not been taking more than a week to get across the country, so it hardly seems worth the cost of saving a few days.
+I've rarely had had a client who was willing to pay that much for Express Shipping.

-Again, if this will not wait for the postal lag time, and or you need to make the payment with a credit card, we hear that it can be done smoothly through Western Union web site, or call: 1-800-CALL-CASH to expedite matters.
-We heard they do not accept American Express.
-We also have a Paypal link on our Contact web page, but that is not any quicker than mailing a letter with a check in it, and we will not get charged 5% for using Paypal, so just mailing a check is our preference.
+I do have a Paypal link on our Contact web page, but that is not any quicker than mailing a letter with a check in it, and I will not get charged 5% for using Paypal, so just mailing a check is my preference.

 If you are having any trouble visualizing what you need to ask us to fabricate in copper sheet metal: